-BILGE PUMP / FLOAT SWITCH
+BILGE PUMP / FLOAT SWITCH (ALL)

 Bilge Pumps evacuate standing water in the bilge.
-They can be operated manually from a switch at the dash, or automatically by the float switch.
+They can be operated manual from the switch pod, or automatically by the float switch.
 The float switches are connected to the fuses along the top of the battery management panel.

-RAW WATER PUMP
+RAW WATER PUMP (ALL)

 Supplies pressure to the raw water system.
-It is activated by a switch and contains a pressure switch similar to a residential well pump.
+It is activated by the switch pod and contains a pressure switch similar to a residential well pump.
 You can leave this appliance on at all times while underway.

-FRESHWATER PUMP
+FRESHWATER PUMP (ALL)

 Supplies pressure to the freshwater system.
-It is activated by a switch and contains a pressure switch similar to a residential well pump.
+It is activated by the switch pod and contains a pressure switch similar to a residential well pump.
 You can leave this appliance on at all times while underway.